thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/index.md

   If the Device profile field is left empty, the device profile will be set to "default".
   - In the **Attributes** and **Telemetry** sections specify the keys that should be interpreted as attributes and telemetry, respectively.
   If a specified key is not present in the incoming message, it will be ignored by the converter.
-  - To avoid constant updates for telemetry attributes or keys, you can use the "**Update only keys list**" field.
-Any keys provided in this field that exist in the telemetry or attribute arrays in the message after conversion will not be updated if the values associated with those keys have not changed from their previous values.
+  - To prevent unnecessary updates for telemetry or attribute values, you can use the "**Update only keys list**" field.
+Keys specified in this list will only be updated if their values have changed compared to the previous ones.
+If a listed key appears in the converted message but its value remains the same, the update will be skipped.
   > **Please note** that in a cluster setup, values, associated with keys specified in the "Update only keys list" field may be updated more than once if a message is received by a different integration executor nodes.
 The same behavior is expected if the converter configuration has been updated.
 - Once everything is set up, click the "**Add**" button to create and save the new converter.